 What makes people ‘tick’…

-This life-long quest into studying human psychology has given Bella a unique perspective when it comes to coaching people to achieve; and also with regard to success in learning and development, marketing and branding.
+This life-long quest into studying human psychology – including studying the psychology of ‘happiness’ at Yale – has given Bella a unique perspective when it comes to coaching people to achieve; and also with regard to success in learning and development, marketing and branding.

-“The key is understanding what drives a person… How do they view the world?
-What do they want? …and ultimately, how do they want to feel when they achieve what they think they want?”
+“My fascination is in understanding what drives a person… How do they view the world and their place in it?
+What do they want? …and ultimately the key to unlocking it all, being how do they want to feel when they achieve what they think they want?”

 A writer at heart…